 “Priceless.”
 That was the word 2022 IT graduate Jeremy Buncum used to describe his experience at Goodwill.
 “Incredibly thankful because I wouldn’t be where I am without Goodwill.”

-Jeremy Buncum is still considered a fresh face at the Red Classic, a subsidiary of Coca-Cola, where he began working as an equipment control coordinator in August 2021.
+Jeremy is still considered a fresh face at the City of Charlotte, where he began working as a Business Systems Analyst in October 2022.

-While passing by Goodwill, Jeremy learned about Goodwill University, Goodwill’s training division designed to help develop the skills needed to launch a career, and enrolled in the IT Operations training course.
+While passing by Goodwill, Jeremy learned about Goodwill University, Goodwill’s training division designed to help develop the skills needed to launch a career, and enrolled in the Business Analyst course.

 “In the course, we learned how to conduct tests for different websites, do some programming and write codes,” he said.

-Training courses, like the one Jeremy took, are available free of charge thanks to donations and purchases made by shoppers at Goodwill retail locations.
+Training courses, like the one Jeremy took, are available free of charge thanks to donations and purchases made by shoppers at Goodwill retail stores.

 “My mom is like the Goodwill Queen,” Jeremy proudly shared.
 “Ever since I was a child she’s constantly donated to Goodwill.
 All her clothes come from there.”

 Jeremy has also begun donating to Goodwill and hopes his donations help transform the life of a future participant.